SAMtoBAM/stargraph/README.md

 [![Anaconda-Server Badge](https://anaconda.org/samtobam/stargraph/badges/latest_release_date.svg)](https://anaconda.org/samtobam/stargraph)

 **_stargraph_** is a tool that detects _Starship_-like regions (SLRs) using a genome-graph based approach and combines this with _Starship_ results from the more conservative tool [starfish](https://github.com/egluckthaler/starfish) <br/>
-The combination of both tools provides a comprehensive view of genomic regions impacted by _Starships_
+The combination of both tools provides a comprehensive view of genomic regions impacted by _Starships_ <br/>
+**_stargraph_** requires a minimum of two contiguous long-read assemblies in order to identify these _Starship_ and _Starship_-like regions

 **_stargraph_** requires the same input as ```starfish``` and some ```starfish``` output <br/>
 As ```stargraph``` requies ```starfish``` input; The ```starfish``` pipeline should be run first in order to feed ```stargraph``` with both tyrosine recombinase (TyrR) and _Starship_ positions.
 See Step 0.